MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-forensic-evidence-configure.md

 Before you get started with forensic evidence, you should confirm your [insider risk management subscription](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#microsoft-purview-insider-risk-management) and any add-ons.
 Users included in forensic evidence policies must be assigned licenses from one of the supported insider risk management plans.

-Additionally, you'll need to add the following domain to your firewall allow list to support forensic evidence capture storage for your organization:
+Additionally, you'll need to add the following domain to your firewall allowlist to support forensic evidence capture storage for your organization:

 - *compliancedrive.microsoft.com*